People who choose to study maths are often regarded as highly intelligent.

-Having one to one maths lessons from primary school to university can be incredibly beneficial to those who are worried about falling behind or just need to improve their confidence in school.
+Having one on one maths lessons from primary school to university can be incredibly beneficial to those who are worried about falling behind or just need to improve their confidence in school.

-The tutor can show their learner that maths is fun and there is a math genius in us all - we just need to cater for each learning style by using the right maths drills and cool maths games.
+tutors can show their students that maths is fun and there is a math genius in us all - we just need to cater for each learning style by using the right maths drills and cool maths games.